grantelope/connect-four/README.md

 # To do:
-- Be responsive w/ media queries for CSS
+- ~Be responsive w/ media queries for CSS~ (introduced in https://github.com/grantelope/connect-four/tree/make-response-various-cleanup)
 - Make more beautiful
 - Write even more tests